History Banda Bahadur Misls Sikh Empire Cis-Sutlej Medals Tokens

 Death of the Lion

 27 June: Maharaja Ranjit Singh dies after a prolonged illness at Lahore.
-Contemporary accounts record that he attempted, near the end, to donate the Koh-i-Noor diamond to the Harmandir Sahib — a proposal rejected by his courtiers.
+Contemporary accounts record that he attempted, near the end, to donate the Koh-i-Noor diamond to the Jagannath temple at the instigation of the Brahmin priests present.
+Misr Beli Ram, the Chief Toshakhania who held the treasury key, refused to release it on the grounds that the Maharaja was not in a fit mental state to make the gift — a refusal recorded by both Steinbach and Sohan Lal Suri.
 Under his weak successors the army, no longer held in check by a forceful government, reverts to its older conception as a democratic Dal Khalsa and becomes the engine of court anarchy.

 Transition